yokecd/blog/src/data/blog/atc-resource-orchestration.md

 If you've ever managed a complex application in Kubernetes, you've likely felt the anxiety of waiting for all your resources to become healthy.
 You have a database that needs to be ready before your application starts, a series of batch jobs that must run in perfect sequence, or a service that depends on a secret managed by a completely different system.
 How do you express these relationships?
 Today, in general, you don't.

 For years, the tools we've reached for, like Helm and Kustomize, haven't really had an answer.
-They’ve taught us to see our applications as a flat list of YAML manifests, a static collection of resources to be thrown over the wall at the Kubernetes API.
+They’ve taught us to see our packages as a flat list of YAML manifests, a static collection of resources to be thrown over the wall at the Kubernetes API.
 This is great for simple, stateless apps, but the moment you want to express order, coordination, or statefulness, things get complicated.

 Here, we're talking about orchestration: the ability to intelligently manage the lifecycle of an application's components, not just create them and hope for the best.